bradyjibanez/PyIDE/README.md

 ...and that's that.

 The purpose of this implementation is to allow for the least dependant replication requirement.
 The conda environment contains heirarchical file orientation and package requirements, and allows for overriding entirely local processed configuration.
-Simply delete the conda env to rid the installation and all requirements entirely.
+Simply remove the conda env (Scalinkd) to rid the installation and all requirements entirely.

 Linux installation and server initialization: